 And the originals have returned!
 Nearly ten years after their quick appearance in Skyfall, they remain one of the most popular styles from Bond’s collection of swim shorts.
 Orlebar Brown releases similar colors each season, but seems to reserve this specific shade of “Sky” blue only for their 007 collections.
 Currently sizes 28 to 38 are available on their website.
 But, like the Thunderball shorts, I’d expect these to sell out relatively fast.

 The No Time To Die Mystery Jamaica Shorts

 Nope, I still don’t have a clue about the brand.
 But thanks to recent set photos, I can tell you what we do know.
 First, the shorts have a shorter inseam.
 Let’s say around 5″, or about the same length as the Orlebar Brown Setters.
 Second, they have an elasticized waist with a dark blue drawstring that has metal aglets.
 Third, the set photos appear to show vertical zippered side pockets.
 And fourth, it looks like there’s no rear pockets.
 So that’s what we’re looking for.

 Until we know the actual brand and can confirm the details of the shorts, I’m hesitant to recommend anything too expensive.
 So the options below are definitely on the low cost/low risk side.
 They should give you the look, but you won’t be cursing me too much if I’ve missed anything.

-Okay, so did I miss anything?
-Or do you have some better recommendations James Bond swimwear alternatives?
+Okay, so did we miss anything?
+Or do you have some better recommendations for the James Bond swimwear alternatives?
 Let us know in the comments!
 And don’t forget to check out our Facebook Page, Instagram Account and Pinterest Boards for more James Bond style advice, inspiration and info!